omidsakhi/mdqn-caffe/README.md

 # TODO

 - To build the caffe-server solution/project using CMAKE.
-- To improve the behaviour.
+- To add temporal memory to agents.
 - To improve caffe-server C++ program architecture. (threading and events)
+- To use chi square distribution for replay memory sampling.
 - To use protobuf to send data between server and clients.
 - To expand the commands for controlling Caffe network.
 - To develop more debugging front-end tools like the ones that are developed using D3.